nkoerner93/GPT4-URL-Article-Summarizer/README.md

 The project is following the work from Adrian by JSMasteryPRO teaching the connection of Rapid API in a MERN Stack Environment.

-The project is still under development and the current GitHub Repository is still unfinished.
+The project is still under development.

 ## Questions?